L0615T1C5-216AC-9437/betterChatLimit/README.md

 Simply place the output jar from the step above in your server's `config/mods` directory and restart the server.
 List your currently installed plugins/mods by running the `mods` command.

+If installing from a release, download the latest release .java and .json and put *both* in your mobs folder.

 ### Configuring
 If you want to adjust any settings, just change the settings.json